<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://foodphoto.ai/blog/covers/restaurant-marketing-visual-content.webp</image:loc>

-<image:title>Restaurant Marketing with Visual Content: The Simple Funnel</image:title>
+<image:title>Restaurant Marketing with Visual Content: The Simple Funnel That Sells</image:title>

-<image:caption>A simple visual content funnel for restaurants: what photos to use for discovery, conversion, and retention—plus a workflow to produce assets weekly.</image:caption>
+<image:caption>A simple restaurant marketing visual content funnel: which photos drive discovery, conversion, and retention — plus a weekly workflow to produce every asset.</image:caption>

 </image:image>